Back

 The whole document usually runs 20 to 40 pages including appendices, but this number largely depends on the scale of your project and your goals.
 A mobile app business plan for a massive product with international presence may well run into hundreds of pages, while an average startup is unlikely to go over 50 pages.

 When writing a mobile app business plan, you should always consider the target audience.
 Keep everything informative but concise — otherwise, you run the risk of losing the reader’s attention.
-This is especially important if you’re writing a business plan to raise some funds: investors don’t like to waste their time.
+This is especially important if you’re writing a business plan to raise funds: investors don’t want to have their time wasted.
 However, it’s crucial not to sacrifice any important information for the sake of hitting a hypothetical 40-page goal.

-READ MORE To catch a fish, think like a fish: how to find investors for a startup in 2023
+See also To catch a fish, think like a fish: how to find investors for a startup in 2025

 Things to keep in mind when creating a business plan